EntTheTree/Webnovel-1/Draft 2.md

 This was my first time in this room.
 I had tried to enter before but each time, as if some invisible barrier had formed, I couldn’t cross the boundary of the doorway.
 The golden statue acted like some talisman, protecting itself from me.
 But strangely enough, I had no problems entering today, my bloody footprints painting a path across the wide floor.

 “Death is not the end, nor is life the start.
 We will all suffer while under the effect of the wheel of reincarnation.”
 A monk said to me one day.
 I didn’t really want to die but the thought of reincarnating again seemed to fill me with hope.
 Maybe I will be a cat in my next life?
 Laying about and sleeping whenever, or I could be a bird?
 Spreading out my wings and gliding through the open air.

+The sounds of heavy footsteps came closer and closer and the silhouettes obstructed the windows.
+Glancing down at my blood-stained knife, I debated which way to die was less painful.
+Stabbing myself in the neck, or getting shot by those standing over there.

 My consciousness flickered in and out as I laid there in front of the statue.
 In the end, I couldn’t choose how I died.
 I just bled out with the glowing statue smiling down at me.